Semisimple Field Theories Detect Stable Diffeomorphism: Stable diffeomorphism and the Main Theorem

 If further $\pi$ is acyclic, for example if $\pi = V$ is the large Thompson group, then Lefschetz and Alexander duality imply that $\chi(M) = 2 = \chi(S^4)$.
 It follows that $[M] = [S^4] \in \Omega^{T \rB Spin(4)}_4$.
 Thus we obtain:

-\begin{proposition} When $\pi = V$ is the large Thompson group, or any other infinite finitely presented acyclic group, then the 4-manifold manifold $M$ constructed above and the 4-sphere $S^4$ are not stably diffeomorphic, yet are indistinguishable by type-$1$ generalized Dijkgraaf-Witten theories. \end{proposition}
+\begin{proposition} When $\pi = V$ is the large Thompson group, or any other infinite finitely presented acyclic group, then the 4-manifold manifold $M$ constructed above and the 4-sphere $S^4$ are not stably diffeomorphic, yet are indistinguishable by type-$1$ finite path integral theories. \end{proposition}

 We note the obvious fact that the 4-sphere $S^4$ and $M$ are not even homotopy equivalent.
-Thus in some cases, with infinite fundamental group, type-$1$ generalized Dijkgraaf-Witten theories can fail to detect homotopy type of smooth 4-manifold.
+Thus in some cases, with infinite fundamental group, type-$1$ finite path integral theories can fail to detect homotopy type of smooth 4-manifold.